 They found that supplementing with vitamin D increased most of the markers associated with vitamin D metabolism, regardless of people’s weight.
 However, in people with elevated BMIs, the increases were significantly smaller.

 “This study sheds light on why we’re seeing 30 to 40 percent reductions in cancer deaths, autoimmune diseases and other outcomes with vitamin D supplementation among those with lower BMIs but minimal benefit in those with higher BMIs, suggesting it may be possible to achieve benefits across the population with more personalized dosing of vitamin D,” says senior author JoAnn E. Manson, MD, DrPH, chief of the Division of Preventive Medicine at the Brigham and principal investigator of VITAL.

 The authors concluded that these findings are a call to action for the research community to continue exploring the potential benefits of vitamin D supplementation for preventing cancer and other diseases and to take BMI into account when evaluating the supplement’s impacts.

 Can you increase your vitamin D efficiency?

-Of course, the best way to ensure your body is using vitamin D most effectively is to bring your BMI down to normal levels.
+Of course, the best way to ensure your body has the vitamin D it needs is to have your levels tested.
+Your doctor can help you with that.

 Make sure you’re taking a supplement containing D3, the form most effectively absorbed by the body, and that the supplement contains enough D3 to address any deficiency you may have (but not too much).

-If you talk to your doctor he may prescribe a high dose to correct your deficiency, and then taper off to a daily dose.
+Your doctor may prescribe a high dose to correct a deficiency, and then taper off to a daily dose.